-Any disturbance to the existing landscape caused by the creation of parking, hauling roads, and staging areas may also impact archaeologically sensitive areas, and thus would require mitigation.
+Because current park uses will be temporarily "displaced" during the peak construction year, alternative sites identified by the Parks Department as temporary homes for park uses will require analysis for any potential impacts.
+In addition, any disturbance to the existing landscape caused by the creation of parking, hauling roads, and/or staging areas may also impact archaeologically sensitive areas, and thus would require mitigation.
 A mitigation plan should be formalized when the final sites for these activities are selected.
-Mitigation plans may include completing a Phase IB archaeological reconnaissance survey.
+Mitigation plans may include completing a Phase 1B archaeological reconnaissance survey.